 VA recipients must be enrolled in an approved program of study.
-In order to receive monthly payments, the veteran must be enrolled at least half time.
+In order to receive full-time monthly stipends/BAH, the VA recipient must be enrolled full-time.
 Post 9/11 G.I.
-Bill Recipients must be enrolled in at least 51% of a full course load in order to receive the monthly housing allowance.
+Bill recipients must be enrolled in at least 51% of a full course load in order to receive a monthly housing allowance.
 The College will certify enrollment as full-time at 12 credit hours and above; three-quarter time at nine to eleven credit hours; half-time at six to eight credit hours; less than six hours for cost of tuition and fees only.
 Certifications listed above are based on continuous enrollment for the entire 15-week semester.
-Please contact the Office of Enrollment Services/Veterans Affairs for certification information for short or special sessions.
+Please contact Enrollment Services/Veterans Affairs for certification information for short or special sessions.

-Upon completion of enrollment, submit the MECC Certification Request for VA Educational Benefits form to the Office of Enrollment Services/Veterans Affairs.
+Upon completion of enrollment, submit the MECC Certification Request for VA Educational Benefits form to Enrollment Services/Veterans Affairs.
+It is extremely important to enroll early and submit paperwork prior to the first day of class.
+VA recipients will receive a Certification email each semester indicating the rate of pursuit that has been certified.

-VA recipients should notify the Office of Enrollment Services/Veterans Affairs of any changes in enrollment that occur after benefits have been certified to the Department of Veterans Affairs.
+VA recipients should notify Enrollment Services/Veterans Affairs immediately of any changes in enrollment that occur after benefits have been certified to the Department of Veterans Affairs.